Policies and Expectations

 Does attendance at Berklee Summer Programs improve a student's chances of being accepted to Berklee or their choice of college?

 There are no formal arrangements between Berklee and other educational institutions to provide preferential admission to students who have attended Berklee Summer Programs.
-However, there are many opportunities for students to interact with Berklee faculty, staff, and admissions representatives, and, in select programs, students will have the opportunity to audition and interview for scholarship consideration for full-time enrollment as well as for a future Five-Week Summer Performance Program.
+However, there are many opportunities for students to interact with Berklee faculty, staff, and admissions representatives, and, in select programs, students will have the opportunity to audition and interview for scholarship consideration for full-time enrollment as well as for a future Aspire: Five-Week Music Performance Intensive program.
 Berklee awards more than $44 million annually in institutional scholarships and grants to entering and continuing students, including more than $7 million in scholarships annually to Five-Week students auditioning for full-time enrollment.

 Are students required to wear uniforms or particular clothes?